Jeff Kent: National Baseball Hall of Fame consideration

-Eligible for the National Baseball Hall of Fame for the first time in 2014, Kent's chances were felt to be low because of poor defense and the tainted era he played in.
-Indeed, Baseball Writers' Association of America (BBWAA) voters gave Kent just 15.2% of their votes in his first year, well short of the 75% required for induction.
+Eligible for the National Baseball Hall of Fame for the first time in 2014, Baseball Writers' Association of America (BBWAA) voters gave Kent just 15.2% of their votes in his first year, well short of the 75% required for induction.
 Among 17 returnees to the ballot in 2015, Kent was one of only three who saw a decrease in support, dropping to 14.0%.
 His support increased in subsequent elections, reaching 32.7% in 2022, his ninth appearance on the ballot.
-A player may remain on the ballot a maximum of 10 years.
+In 2023, his tenth and final appearance on the BBWAA ballot, he received 46.5%, falling short of the necessary threshold.
+Kent's underperformance relative to his offensive prowess has been attributed to poor defense, the tainted era he played in, and his reputation as a negative presence in the locker room.

 Personal life

 Kent and his wife, Dana, are members of the Church of Jesus Christ of Latter-day Saints.
 His daughter, Lauren, and his eldest son, Hunter, both attended Brigham Young University (BYU) in Provo, Utah.
 Lauren graduated from BYU in December 2017, and Hunter played on the practice squad for the Cougars, before taking leave to serve a two-year mission in Mexico.

 Kent's son, Colton, played his prep baseball at Lake Travis High School, in Austin, Texas.
 Colton signed to play college baseball at BYU, but transferred to the College of Southern Idaho (CSI) after a year at BYU.

+Kent's other son, Kaeden, played college baseball at Texas A&M University.
+He was drafted by the New York Yankees in the third round of the 2025 MLB draft and currently plays for the High-A Hudson Valley Renegades.